QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 {% include audio.html soundCloudTrack="257026322" soundCloudToken="s-yoOf8" caption="A short snippet of the Lewins Rail on the edges of Brisbane City" %}

 Ecologists have long worked with [spectrograms](https://en.wikipedia.org/wiki/Spectrogram), two dimensional representations of sound, with *time* as the x-axis and *frequency* (Hertz or kilohertz) as the y-axis.
 Sound amplitude is coded by the grey-scale intensity.
 The typical spectrogram will be a few seconds long, or as long as required to demonstrate the animal call of interest.
 We have used acoustic recordings to monitor the cryptic Lewins Rail on the edges of Brisbane City.
 The sounds at 8 kHz and above in the spectrogram are due to crickets.
 There are at least four other birds also calling.
-However, if we want to prepare a spectrogram of a 24-hour recording at similar scale to that shown in __Slide 2__., it would require a computer screen **1.2 kilometres wide**!
+However, if we want to prepare a spectrogram of a 24-hour recording at similar scale to that shown in _Slide 2_, it would require a computer screen **1.2 kilometres wide**!

 An additional problem with acoustic recordings is that technological advances now make it possible to record days, months, or even years of audio--far in excess of what can ever be listened to.
 Clearly some kind of audio reduction is required.
 Visualisation of sound is a promising approach because, of all the human senses, the visual sense has the greatest capacity to synthesise and integrate large amounts of information.